-Failure to comply with U.S. export control laws and regulations, as well as FAU policies, can result in severe criminal and civil penalties against both the individual and the University.
-These penalties include imprisonment as well as significant monetary damages and can result in the loss of research contracts, governmental funding, and the ability to export items.
+Failure to comply with U.S. export control laws and regulations, and/or FAU's policies and procedures relating to export control, may result in severe criminal and civil penalties against the individual and/or the institution.
+Such penalties include imprisonment as well as significant monetary fines which may result in the loss of research grants and federal funding, among other privileges.

-Disclaimer: The materials found on Florida Atlantic University Division of Research’s Export Control website are specifically tailored to the FAU research community.
-FAU’s Division of Research export control information and materials may not apply to your specific situation or may be incomplete.
-The FAU Division of Research export control information and materials do not constitute legal advice.
+Disclaimer: The information and materials found on Florida Atlantic University Division of Research’s Export Control website is tailored for the FAU community.
+The information and materials relating to export controls on the Division of Research’s website may not apply to your specific situation or may be incomplete; this website and all of its content is neither intended to be nor does it constitute legal advice.
 Those outside of Florida Atlantic University’s research community should seek the advice of counsel.